 After the Hofburg, I went to the Kunsthistorisches Museum, containing the private collection of the Habsburgs.

 They collected art from all over their empire – Austria, Germany, northern Italy, the Netherlands and Spain.
 The highlights included a couple of Raphaels, a couple of Caravaggios that belonged to the Habsburgs as well as one visiting from the Palatina Gallery at the Pitti Palace in Florence – where I’d just been a few days before.

 The museum itself was just as impressive as the art it held – a giant staircase at the main entrance led to a Canova statue commissioned by Napoleon himself.
 The statue ended up with the Habsburgs once they defeated him.

 After the “Kunst”, as its known in short, I took a walk guided by travel writer Rick Steves, whose audioguide took me through the major sights of the Vienna core.
-I started at the Opera House, which I clearly remembered from my trip 20 years ago, although now I learned that the sidewalk next to it features its own walk of fame, honoring the stars of classical music Hollywood style.
+I started at the Opera House, which I clearly remembered from my trip 20 years ago.
+But on this visit, I learned that the sidewalk next to it featured its own walk of fame, honoring the stars of classical music Hollywood style.